-The PRA highlighted in PS9/24 that, as part of this off-cycle review, it also plans to apply firm-specific structural adjustments to Pillar 2A (the ‘SME lending adjustment’ and ‘infrastructure lending adjustment’) to ensure that overall capital requirements for SME and infrastructure lending do not increase as a result of the removal of the Pillar 1 support factors.
+The PRA confirmed in PS7/25 – Update to PS9/24 on the SME and infrastructure lending adjustments that, as part of this off-cycle review, it also plans to apply firm-specific structural adjustments to Pillar 2A (the ‘SME lending adjustment’ and ‘infrastructure lending adjustment’) to ensure that overall capital requirements for SME and infrastructure lending do not increase as a result of the removal of the Pillar 1 support factors.

-As stated in PS9/24, the PRA has moved the implementation date of the Basel 3.1 standards to 1 January 2026.
-The deadline for firms to submit the data for the collection exercise is 31 March 2025.
-Firms that take up the modification to enter the Interim Capital Regime (ICR) ahead of this date will not be subject to the off-cycle review and data collection exercise (refer to section ‘Interaction with the Interim Capital Regime (ICR)’ for further guidance).
+As per a previous PRA announcement, the PRA has moved the implementation date of the Basel 3.1 standards to 1 January 2027.
+The deadline for firms to submit the data for the collection exercise is 31 March 2026.

 Data collection exercise